Jae-Won Jang's Resume

 Research Assistant

-• Researched hardware security primitives leveraging CMOS and spintronic memory technologies, exploring MTJ-based techniques to improve PUF stability and STT-MRAM robustness against magnetic/thermal attacks.
+• Investigated hardware security primitives based on CMOS and spintronic memory technologies, including MTJ-based designs to improve PUF stability and STT-MRAM robustness against magnetic and thermal attacks.

 • PUFs